[Faculty Handbook Category #1]

 II.
 Definitions

-E. Investigation means the formal development of a factual record and examination and evaluation of that record leading to a decision as to whether research misconduct has occurred, and, if so, to determine the responsible persons recommendations for appropriate actions.
+K. Investigation means the formal development of a factual record and examination and evaluation of that record leading to a decision as to whether research misconduct has occurred, and, if so, to determine the responsible persons recommendations for appropriate actions.

-J. Research misconduct means fabrication, falsification, or plagiarism, in proposing, performing or reviewing research, or in reporting research results.
+Q. Research Misconduct means fabrication, falsification, or plagiarism, in proposing, performing or reviewing research, or in reporting research results.
 Research misconduct also includes other practices that seriously deviate from those that are commonly accepted within the scientific community for proposing, conducting, or reporting research.
 It does not include honest error or honest differences in interpretations or judgments of data.
-Fabrication is making up data or results and recording or reporting them.
-Falsification is manipulating research materials, equipment or processes, or changing or omitting data or results such that the research is not accurately represented in the research record.
-Plagiarism is the appropriation of another person’s ideas, processes, results or words without giving appropriate credit.

-K. Research record means the record of data or results that embody the facts resulting from scientific inquiry, including but not limited to, research proposals, laboratory records, both physical and electronic, progress reports, abstracts, theses, oral presentations, internal reports, journal articles, and any documents and materials provided by respondent to HHS or an Institutional Officer in the course of a research misconduct proceeding.
+R. Research record means the record of data or results that embody the facts resulting from scientific inquiry, including but not limited to, research proposals, laboratory records, both physical and electronic, progress reports, abstracts, theses, oral presentations, internal reports, journal articles, and any documents and materials provided by respondent to HHS or an Institutional Officer in the course of a research misconduct proceeding.
 A research record includes, but is not limited to, grant or contract applications, whether funded or unfunded; grant or contract progress and other reports; laboratory notebooks; notes; correspondence; videos; photographs; X-ray film; slides; biological materials; computer files and printouts; manuscripts and publications; equipment use logs; laboratory procurement records; animal facility records; human and animal subject protocols; consent forms; medical charts; and patient research files.

 III.
 Purpose of Policy on Research Misconduct

-These policies and procedures are intended to:
+A. These policies and Procedures are intended to:

 1. Comply with the PHS regulations promulgated at 42 C.F.R. § 93;